Skip to main content

 How To Start An LLC In Michigan

 When you form a Michigan LLC for your business, you’ll get personal asset protection, a flexible management structure, and pass-through taxation.
 To officially form your Michigan LLC, you’ll need to file Articles of Organization with the Michigan Department of Licensing and Regulatory Affairs (LARA).
 You can file the document online, by mail, or in person.
 The total cost to file is $50.
 The state’s processing time for online filings is around two weeks.
-If you don’t want to wait two weeks for your LLC, you can pay extra for fast processing ($50 for 24-hour service up to $1,000 for 1-hour service).
+If you don’t want to wait two weeks for your LLC, you can pay extra for fast processing (from $50 for 24-hour service to $1,000 for one-hour service).

 1. Name Your Michigan LLC